Presenting things to do in Portland, Oregon, USA according to Siân of SianJKavanagh.com.

 Portlanders are passionate about their sports with the biggest city teams being the Portland Trailblazers for basketball, the Portland Timbers for men’s soccer, and the Portland Thorns for women’s soccer.
 The Timbers Army take over downtown pubs, restaurants, and streets on any given game day.
 The Rose City Rollers create an intense energy during their games of roller derby.
 The University of Oregon Ducks down in Eugene dominate on the American football front, and it’s worth going to watch a Ducks game, even if you’re not into football, for the fans, showmanship, and tailgating.

 2. Roll up to the finest food carts

-AKA the largest independent bookstore in the world.
+Powell’s is THE largest independent bookstore in the world!
 This beauty takes up an entire city block and four floors, and is filled with thousands of books on every imaginable topic.
 I can’t be in Portland without visiting Powell’s for hours on end.
 Make sure you have a couple of hours to kill and a decent literary budget because no matter whether you consider yourself a book lover or not, you will get lost and you will fall in love.